The 7 Essential Email Flows for Ecommerce

 Take advantage of the opportunity by delivering what you promised when a visitor subscribed to your list, showing them what you value as a brand, and tailoring your communication to their preferences.

-#2 – Browse Abandonment Emails
+#2 – Browse abandonment emails

 A browse abandonment flow is triggered when a site visitor has viewed a product but takes no further action.
 At this stage, it’s unclear whether they intend to purchase that product.
 But they have expressed an interest by clicking into the product details page.